Trophic cascade

 In a subsidy cascade, species populations at one trophic level can be supplemented by external food.
 For example, native animals can forage on resources that don't originate in their same habitat, such as native predators eating livestock.
 This may increase their local abundances thereby affecting other species in the ecosystem and causing an ecological cascade.
 For example, Luskin et al. (2017) found that native animals living in protected primary rainforest in Malaysia found food subsidies in neighboring oil palm plantations.
 This subsidy allowed native animal populations to increase, which then triggered powerful secondary 'cascading' effects on forest tree community.
 Specifically, crop-raiding wild boar (Sus scrofa) built thousands of nests from the forest understory vegetation and this caused a 62% decline in forest tree sapling density over a 24-year study period.
 Such cross-boundary subsidy cascades may be widespread in both terrestrial and marine ecosystems and present significant conservation challenges.

 These trophic interactions shape patterns of biodiversity globally.
 Humans and climate change have affected these cascades drastically.
 One example can be seen with sea otters (Enhydra lutris) on the Pacific coast of the United States of America.
 Over time, human interactions caused a removal of sea otters.
 One of their main prey, the Pacific purple sea urchin (Strongylocentrotus purpuratus) eventually began to overpopulate.
 The overpopulation caused increased predation of giant kelp (Macrocystis pyrifera).
 As a result, there was extreme deterioration of the kelp forests along the California coast.
 This is why it is important for countries to regulate marine and terrestrial ecosystems.

 Predator-induced interactions could heavily influence the flux of atmospheric carbon if managed on a global scale.
 For example, a study was conducted to determine the cost of potential stored carbon in living kelp biomass in sea otter (Enhydra lutris) enhanced ecosystems.
-The study valued the potential storage between $205 million and $408 million dollars (US) on the European Carbon Exchange (2012).
+The study valued the potential storage between US$205 million and US$408 million on the European Carbon Exchange (2012).